Daylight saving time 2023, when to move the hands forward and how to prevent inconveniences – breaking latest news-breakinglatest.news-Breaking Latest News

 The beginnings of the time change

 For the sake of the statesman Benjamin Franklin who one day casually getting up at six saw with surprise the sun high and the city still in bed.
-So in 1784 he wrote a letter entitled “An Economical Project for Diminishing the Cost of Light” to the editor of the Journal de Paris: he suggested to Parisians to abandon their habits and to wake up earlier in the morning so as not to waste natural light and save on candle consumption.
-He calculated the mountain of wax needed in the homes of one hundred thousand citizens from 20 March to 20 September at 30,000 tons.
+So in 1784 he wrote a letter entitled «An Economical Project for Diminishing the Cost of Light» to the director of the Journal de Paris: he suggested to Parisians to abandon their habits and to wake up earlier in the morning so as not to waste natural light and save on consumption some candles.
+He calculated the mountain of wax needed in the homes of one hundred thousand citizens from March 20 to September 20 at 30,000 tons.

 Who is disadvantaged